 - Meeting minimum income threshold under current Tier 2 sponsorship

-- Fulfilling conditions of qualifying period of residence in the UK for settlement
+- Fulfilling conditions of a qualifying period of residence in the UK for settlement

 - Knowledge of Language and Life in the UK – You will need to submit proof of passing the life in the UK test and possessing an English qualification at a minimum level of level B1.